kyma-project/cli/docs/contributor/ADR/001-error-output-format.md

 kyma provision --credentials-path ~/Desktop/fs-binding.txt --plan aws --region northeurope

 Error:
+  failed to provision kyma runtime

+Raw Error:
   failed to provision: User is unauthorized for this operation

-Description:
-  failed to provision kyma runtime

 Hints:
   - make sure that the provided credentials are valid are represent the local CIS instance